thib1984/ytdlmusic/README.md

 `` ytdlmusic --batch path_file had_header sep columns_to_concatenate ``*

-You can indicate one or more columns that you want concatenate
+You can indicate one or more columns that you want to concatenate, separated by "+".

 Example :